Best Cat Litter in 2025: Low-Tracking, Dust-Free, Eco-Friendly · Kinship

 According to Dr. Jessica Bell, a professor at Washington State University School of Veterinary Medicine, “Scientists have actually researched litter preferences and found that cats prefer clay litter to silica (sand) or wood pellets.”
 And the biggest turn-off for cats is smell.
 “Cats have really sensitive noses and don’t like perfumed litter,” Dr. Bell says, so always opt for a fragrance-free litter to start.
 Although many cat people may gripe that they’d prefer a nice scent to cover up their cat’s business, if your cat’s litter is deterring them from using the box, we’re confident that an unscented option will start to look pretty good.

-We evaluated litter based on a few features: from low-tracking, dust-free, and odor-free to clumping ability and flush-ability.
+We evaluated litter based on a few features, from odor control to clumping ability to flush-ability.
 We gave extra points to those that use upcycled or sustainable materials, and formulas that absorb odor rather than covering it up with scents.
 Now, it’s still possible that your cat’s preferences may fall outside these picks, but we’d consider this a great start to a potentially lengthy hunt for their favorite litter.

 Best cat litters